 CHICAGO—The Association for Library Collections & Technical Services (ALCTS) has awarded six registration grants to allow library support staff and library school students to participate in the ALCTS 2018 Midwinter Symposium.
 The grant award winners are:

 The American Library Association (ALA), Association of College & Research Librarians (ACRL) and National Coalition for Dialogue & Deliberation (NCDD) will offer a free one-day workshop to teach academic librarians how to convene and facilitate community conversations on issues of importance to their communities and the nation.

-CHICAGO — The American Library Association’s JobLIST Placement and Career Development Center will host an Open House/Job Fair from 10:30 a.m. to noon on Sunday, Jan.
-10, 2016 during the ALA 2016 Midwinter Meeting in Boston (#alamw16).
-Employers are invited to come and engage in conversations with conference attendees.
+As part of its continuing efforts to provide networking opportunities for employers and job seekers, the ALA JobLIST Placement & Career Development Center will host an Open House/Job Fair from 10:30 a.m. to noon on Sunday, February 11, 2018 during the American Library Association’s Midwinter Meeting in Denver.
 There is no cost to participate.

 The American Library Association’s (ALA) JobLIST Placement and Career Development Center will offer complimentary career counseling sessions Saturday and Sunday, February 10 - 11, 2018 during the ALA 2018 Midwinter Meeting in Denver.
 Sign-up now.

 Are Libraries Neutral?
 Have They Ever Been?
 Should They Be?
 The question of neutrality in librarianship is an old one.
 ALA’s 1939 Code of Ethics for Librarians calls for unbiased “recommendations”.
 This is seen in the ALA Library Bill of Rights principles that present the library as content neutral, open and accessible to all.
 A group of ALA members from academic library, public library, and library education backgrounds will engage the issues during a formal debate, with two speakers in the affirmative and two in the negative, followed by commentary from a reactor panel and a conversa